commonlyjs/commonly/README.md

 }
 ```

+Easily extend capabilities of the library with merely few lines of code.
 ```typescript
 // No example yet
 // To do: An example on how to create some missing functionality (something from a cookbook).